Teachers urge FDE not to ‘dictate’ how to dress up

 An associate professor at the Islamabad Model Postgraduate College H-8 said clothing was one of the simplest ways to express one’s identity.

-"I feel really comfortable in jeans or other casual clothes while working in the lab with students.
+“I feel really comfy in jeans or other casual clothes while working in lab with students.
 It lets me focus on teaching instead of my appearance.
 Teachers should be allowed to put on whatever they want to.
-At maximum, they could be asked to don a gown in the classroom or on special occasions," she said.
+At maximum, they could be asked to don gown in classroom or on special occasions,” she said.

 A clerk at the Islamabad Model College for Girls I-8/3 also objected to the dress code orders and urged the FDE to fund the clothing of low-income employees.